Life Insurance in Alabama & Georgia

 Rates shown are for healthy, non-smoking individuals with 20-year term policies.
 Actual rates depend on health, lifestyle, and coverage amount.

-The two primary types of life insurance serve different purposes and come at dramatically different costs.
-Understanding the distinction helps you choose the right coverage for your family's needs and budget.
+The three primary types of life insurance serve different purposes and come at dramatically different costs.
+Understanding the distinctions helps you choose the right coverage for your family's needs and budget.

 Term life insurance is the most popular choice for Alabama and Georgia families, with approximately 54% of life insurance owners carrying only term coverage.
-It provides maximum protection during the years when your family depends on your income most—while paying the mortgage, raising children, and building retirement savings.
-A 20-year or 30-year term typically aligns with major obligations, covering you until the mortgage is paid and children are financially independent.
+It provides maximum protection during the years when your family depends on your income most — while paying the mortgage, raising children, and building retirement savings.

 What Factors Affect My Life Insurance Cost?